 Continue to 2 of 6 below.

 - Pot or tea kettle

 - Sink auger (for stubborn clogs)

 The Easy First Approach: Boiling Water

 Most clogs in sinks and tubs are due to a combination of hair, grease, soap residue, and tepid water that are trapped in the drain trap right below the drain opening.
 If you have metal pipes, you can try to loosen the clog with hot water—very hot.
 Pouring a pot of boiling water directly down the drain into the trap may dissolve the clog, especially if it consists of soap scum or grease.
 Hot tap water won't do the trick—it has to be boiling water.

 - On your stove, boil a gallon of water in a large pot or tea kettle.

 - Carefully carry it over to the clogged sink.

 - Slowly pour the boiling water into the drain (not directly onto the porcelain), and see if it dissolves the clog.
-If not, proceed to plunging the drain.
+If not, proceed to plunge the drain.

 Try a Drain Plunger